 What about other places to study in Europe for free or at a low cost?
-There are a number of places in Europe which offer affordable and free universities, without any need to sacrifice on quality.
+There are a number of Europe countries which offer affordable or free universities, without any need to sacrifice on quality.
 See below for more examples.

 Students who speak Czech are able to study abroad for free in the Czech Republic at any public university.
-Students who wish to study in English can also study fairly cheaply, at around CRK 27,270 (US$1,080) per semester.
-Living costs are more affordable than in many countries in Western Europe, at around CRK 8,800-18,850 (US$350-750) a month.
-The Czech capital city, Prague, was this year ranked 39th in the QS Best Student Cities.
+Students who wish to study in English can also study fairly cheaply, at around CZK 108,334 (~US$4,260) per year.
+Living costs are more affordable than in many countries in Western Europe, at around CRK 106,900-229,070 (~US$4,200-9000) per year.
+The Czech capital city, Prague, is ranked joint 39th in the QS Best Student Cities.

 Other places to study abroad for free (or at low cost)

 While Argentinian students all enjoy access to free universities, international students should expect to pay a small, nominal fee to enroll at public universities in the country.
-Private institutions in Argentina, on the other hand, can charge upwards of ARS 43,800 (US$5,000) a year.
-In the QS Best Student Cities 2016, Argentinian capital Buenos Aires was ranked 32nd.
+Private institutions in Argentina, on the other hand, can charge upwards US$5,000 a year.
+In the QS Best Student Cities 2016, Argentinian capital Buenos Aires is 32nd.

-In India, international students at undergraduate level will often pay a combined yearly amount of between Rs 75,350 and Rs 332,400 (US$1,200-$5,300) to cover both their tuition fees and their accommodation.
-While government institutions charge fairly similar fees, graduate degrees tend to be more expensive and private schools charge significantly more.
-Living costs in India are, for most students, likely to be very appealing.
-According to Numbeo, consumer prices are 236% cheaper than in the UK, while rental prices are as much as 373% cheaper.
+In India, international students will typically pay tuition fees of no higher than US$7,300 a year, though private university and graduate fees tend to be more expensive.
+Living costs in India are, for most students, likely to be very appealing – according to Numbeo, consumer prices are 187% cheaper than in the UK, while rental prices are as much as 373% cheaper.
 Overall, you should be able to live comfortably on as little as US$5,000 a year.

 Tuition fees in Taiwan offer great value, with the nation’s top universities offering affordable programs.
-For example, National Taiwan University (NTU), the nation’s leading university at 76th in the QS World University Rankings 2014/15, last year charged undergraduate students just NTD 50,460-62,100 (US$1,600-2,000) for the year.
-In the QS Best Student Cities 2016, Taipei was ranked 23rd in the world and the 5th most affordable city for students in 2016.
+For example, National Taiwan University (NTU), the nation’s leading university at joint 68th in the QS World University Rankings 2016-2017, last year charged undergraduate students just TW$100,920-124,200 (~US$3,175-3,900) per year.
+In the QS Best Student Cities 2016, Taipei was ranked 23rd in the world and the fifth most affordable city for students.

 Want more content like this?
 Register for free site membership to get regular updates and your own personal content feed.